sidhomj/DeepTCR/README.md

 ```

-Installing DeepTCR should also install all depenencies except for PhenoGraph.
+Installing DeepTCR should also install all dependencies except for PhenoGraph.
 To install Phenograph separately:

 ```python